Leeds and police to review fan 'crush'

 "I understand how frightening it was for some people.
 I was more frustrated and angry about it because somebody could have been badly hurt."

-Another fan, Allison Hutchinson, said she was also laughed at by stewards.

-She added: "I was extremely frightened as I thought at one point I was going to fall and get trampled on.
+Wallwork's wife, Allison Hutchinson, said: "I was extremely frightened as I thought at one point I was going to fall and get trampled on.

 "When I finally got in I just burst into tears.
 I'm not sure if it was through relief or fear."